Emeritus Program Information

 USGS Emeritus Categories

-There are three emeritus categories at the USGS.
+There are two emeritus categories at the USGS.

-Includes those in scientific series, such as research scientists, operational scientists, computer scientists, science technicians.
+Includes those in both scientific and non-scientific series.
 Volunteers at least 100 hours a year at a USGS facility or from an off-site location on a regular basis.
-Must have an up-to-date online OF301a volunteer form (see How To Become a USGS Emeritus) with defined activities and/or products.
-Keeps track of volunteer hours and adds them to their online OF301a form on a quarterly basis or when requested.
+Must have an up-to-date online OF301a volunteer form (see How To Become a USGS Emeritus) with a defined workplan that includes activities and/or products.
+Keeps track of volunteer hours and adds them to their online OF301a form on an annual basis or when requested.
 Provides sufficient contributions/accomplishments to the USGS to satisfy the needs of his/her supervisor.
-Annual renewal is dependent upon mutual agreement between the Scientist Emeritus and his/her Supervisor, Center Director, Branch Chief, etc. May be provided a USGS badge, retains a USGS email address, and has access to a USGS computer (preferably a laptop that can be used both at a USGS facility and at home), and the USGS Library system.
-At the discretion of the supervisor, may have an office, project funds, and use of laboratory space and equipment.
+Annual renewal is dependent upon mutual agreement between the Scientist Emeritus and his/her Supervisor, Center Director, Branch Chief, etc. May be provided a USGS PIV card, a USGS email address, and access to a USGS computer (depending on available resources), and the USGS Library system.
+At the discretion of the supervisor and the Center and depending on availability, may have office space, project funds, and use of laboratory space and equipment.

-Includes those in scientific series, such as research scientists, operational scientists, computer scientists, science technicians.
+Includes those in both scientific and non-scientific series.
 Volunteers less than 100 hours a year and/or is less involved in USGS science activities.
 Has access to resources at the discretion of the Supervisor/Center Director.
-This may or may not include office space, a USGS badge, and being in Active Directory.
-Must have an online OF301a volunteer form (see How To Become a USGS Emeritus) with a general description of activities and products.
-Annual renewal is dependent upon mutual agreement between the Honorary Scientist Emeritus and his/her Supervisor, Center Director, Branch Chief, etc.
+This may or may not include office space, a USGS PIV card, and being in Active Directory.
+Must have an online OF301a volunteer form (see How To Become a USGS Emeritus) with a general workplan description of activities and products.
+Annual renewal is dependent upon mutual agreement between the Honorary Emeritus and his/her Supervisor, Center Director, Branch Chief, etc.

 Participation in the USGS Emeritus Program